-This year the Early Career FOA in ECMP will focus on quantum materials in the form of 3D structures or epitaxial heterostructures, wherein fundamental electronic, lattice, and spin excitations are investigated and controlled to add functionality.
-Applications focusing on exfoliated monolayers, few-layer systems, or 1D nanostructures will NOT be considered responsive to this year's call but are anticipated to be the focus of next year's call.
-Of particular interest are topics related to 1) atomic-scale synthesis methods that enable precise control of ions, interfaces, defects, and compositional complexity, which translate into novel many-body phenomena; 2) non-equilibrium dynamics of electronic and magnetic degrees of freedom to explore novel functionalities for dissipation-less energy transfer and quantum information science.
+This year the Early Career FOA in ECMP will focus on quantum materials in the form of 1D and 2D nanostructures, wherein fundamental electronic, lattice, spin, and valley excitations are investigated and controlled to add functionality.
+Examples of material forms of interest are deposited or exfoliated monolayers, heterostructures comprising few-layer systems (bilayers or trilayers), and nanowires, nanodots, and their combination with 2D structures.
+Bulk materials, single crystals, and layered or van der Waals materials in the form of 3D crystals or polycrystals will NOT be considered responsive to this year's call but are anticipated to be the focus of next year's call.
+Of particular interest are topics related to 1) two-dimensional magnetism and frustrated magnetism; 2) flat band systems and unconventional superconductivity; and 3) quantum phononics and magnonics for quantum technologies and dissipation-less energy transfer.
 Applications focusing on synthesis and characterization of bulk permanent magnets with reduced critical elements will NOT be considered responsive to this year's FOA.